WayScience/nf1_schwann_cell_painting_data/4.analyze_data/README.md

 In this module, we perform analysis on the data to uncover answers to our goals as specified in [the main README](../README.md).

 The analyses we perform are:

 1. Linear modeling per feature in each plate.
 The beta coefficients for WT treatment contribution and cell count contribution are plotted as a scatter plot.
+2. UMAP generation to assess if there are similar morphologies based on various metadata.

 # R visualization environment